Life Events: Financial Distress

 Early Withdrawal from Retirement Accounts

 Example: Facing unexpected medical expenses, Richard decided to take an early withdrawal of $20,000 from his IRA.
-While this provided him with the necessary funds, Richard soon realized the tax implications.
-The $20,000 was added to his taxable income for the year, and he also incurred an additional 10% penalty, amounting to $2,000.
-By considering both the immediate and long-term tax consequences, Richard understood that although the withdrawal addressed his immediate financial needs, it also significantly impacted his overall tax liability and reduced his retirement savings.
+The withdrawal increased his taxable income for the year, and because no exception applied, he also incurred a 10% additional tax of $2,000.
+While the funds helped with short-term needs, the withdrawal had lasting tax and retirement impacts.

 Loans vs. Distributions